manoja328/TallyQA_dataset/README.md

 # TallyQA [Paper link](https://arxiv.org/abs/1810.12440)

-The dataset using [this link](https://github.com/manoja328/tallyqa/blob/master/tallyqa.zip?raw=true).
+Please, download the dataset using [this link](https://github.com/manoja328/tallyqa/blob/master/tallyqa.zip?raw=true).
 The zipped file contains json files for train and test respectively.
 Each entries in the dataset contains the following fields:
 ```
  {'answer': 4,
   'data_source': 'imported_genome',